measuring tape with notebook and pencil

 • Fabric engineering fundamentals

-For industry professionals, it improves communication with suppliers, buyers, and production teams.
+For industry professionals, it improves communication with suppliers, buyers, and production teams while supporting more accurate decision-making.

 Conclusion